patrickhaug/rvv-website-proxy/README.md

 _**Warning:** Sensible data must always be stored as a Github secret instead and referenced in the workflow files only_

-App related data may be configured, per environment, on the available .env files.
+App related data may be configured, per environment, on the available .env files found in /configuration.
-Each configuration file maps to specific workflow:
+Each configuration file maps to specific workflow, which env file gatsby uses depends on the WEBSITE_STAGE env var set on your machine, if nothing is set it uses the local env files

-- .env.live            -> release.yml
-- .env.live-staging    -> release-staging.yml
-- .env.preview         -> preview.yml
-- .env.preview-staging -> preview-staging.yml
+- .env.prod            -> env files for the production preview/live website
+- .env.staging         -> env files for the production preview/live website
+- .env.local            -> env files for local developement, this env file is used by default when building